n3554/n3554/n3554_a_parallel_algorithms_library.4.notes.md

 On the other hand, it may be safer to require our parallel `for_each` to simply return a copy of its function object for consistency's sake.

+## `generate` and `generate_n`

+We propose to permit parallelization for the standard algorithms `generate` and `generate_n`, even though common use cases of the legacy interface involve sequential access to state within the functor (e.g., as in random number generation).

+In a parallel context, these use cases would introduce data races unless explicit action was taken to synchronize access to shared state.
+Moreover, these races may be difficult to detect since they may be hidden from the programmer behind standard APIs (e.g., `std::rand`).

+A less permissive design might avoid such issues by disallowing parallelization of `generate`, `generate_n`, and other algorithms based on the perceived value of parallelization.
+However, rather than considering the value of algorithm parallelization on a case-by-case basis, our current proposal permits parallelization of the standard algorithms to the degree possible, regardless of the expected value (or hazard) of parallelization.

 ## Iterator Traversal Requirements

 Even though random access to data is a prerequisite for parallel execution, we propose